10 Tips on Living an Organic Lifestyle on a Budget

-Sure, you can shop for organic beauty products out in stores.
+Sure, you can shop for organic and natural products for beauty out in stores.
 There are a variety of good and affordable ones to choose from in stores, but it doesn’t hurt to save some cash by making your own.
 For example, you can make your own face scrub with a mix of brown sugar, honey, and olive oil.
 Another one would be using coconut oil as a hair mask.
 It’s effective and is actually more healthy for your body.

 Buy in bulk.

-Shopping your organic food in bulk from stores is often cheaper and may save you money in the long run.
+Shopping your own food or organic food in bulk from stores is often cheaper and may save you money in the long run.
 The key here is to get items in bulk that have a long shelf life.
-Some of these include dried foods, dried vegetables, pasta, potatoes, onion, among others.
-You can store them in containers and if you properly store it, they will not go bad for a long time.
-You can also buy organic meat in bulk from a store for a good price and then freeze them in portions so you can easily defrost them when you’re ready to cook your meal.
+Some of these include dried organic food, dried vegetables, pasta, potatoes, and onion, among others.
+You can store them in containers and if you properly store them, they will not go bad for a long time.
+You can also buy organic food or organic meat in bulk from a store for a good price and then freeze them in portions to easily defrost them when you’re ready to cook your meal.